- A -

 File Systems settings

-Default encoding for Ext2/Ext3/Ext4/UFS volumes
+Default encoding for Ext2/Ext3/Ext4 volumes

 File Types